-A perfectly grilled appetizer of smoky artichoke halves at SIP Restaurant about a month ago inspired us to try grilling artichokes at home.
-My husband and I have been exploring the outer fringe of the grilling season for this recipe, keeping artichokes at the ready and firing up the grill when there’s a chance to dodge the rain and fog.
-Artichokes are in season and often on special, if you have some decent weather give this recipe a try.
+A perfectly grilled appetizer of smoky artichoke halves at SIP Restaurant inspired us to try grilling artichokes at home.
+My husband and I have been exploring the outer fringes of grilling season for this recipe, keeping artichokes at the ready and firing up the grill when we can dodge the rain and fog.
+Artichokes are in season and often on special.
+If you have some decent weather give this recipe a try.

 I found this thread from Chowhound useful.
 Some things we learned: artichoke stems are delicious, just as good as the heart.
 All you have to do is trim the outer fibrous layer off the stalk before cooking it.
 One advantage of cooking the artichokes upside down is that it makes it easy to save that bit of stalk and still set the artichokes in the pot.

-I’d like to see how this turns out if you use a pressure cooker.
-I used to pressure cook artichokes and found it fast and easy, but don’t have a pressure cooker any more.
+I’d like to see how this turns out using a pressure cooker.
+I used to pressure cook artichokes and found it fast and easy but don’t have a pressure cooker anymore.

 - 3 artichokes

 - Trim ¼ to ⅓ off tops, just enough that artichokes can be set upside-down.

 - Fill large pot with enough water that base of artichokes can stand in water about ⅓ of the way up, or set artichokes atop a steamer insert in a pan with a shallow level of water.

 - Place artichokes in pot standing on their tops.

 - Simmer until cooked, 20-30 minutes if cut in half, 30 minutes or more whole (varies depending on size of artichoke).

 - Remove from pot, let stand upside-down for a while to drain water and cool.